I learned a lot about homeopathy by working with some excellent teachers.

 These books are designed for people who really want to delve into homeopathy.

-Dr. Robin Murphy, ND, is a famous homeopath who runs the Lotus Health Institute.
+Dr. Robin Murphy, ND, was a famous homeopath who ran the Lotus Health Institute.
 He’s compiled a homeopathic Materia Medica that describes the attributes of thousands of remedies.
 This comes with a companion repertory that matches symptoms to the appropriate remedy.

 Complete Book Homeopathy